GTimothee/GTimothee.github.io/_projects/2_knowledge_graphs_project.md

 Finally, I tried a query, and the result is pretty satisfying !

 {% include figure.liquid loading="eager" path="assets/img/query_output.png" title="querying the graph" class="img-fluid rounded z-depth-1" %}

+## Some lessons learnt from this project

+- As huggingface recommends, outputting code instead of JSON or formatted text like in neo4j tutorials proves to be more reliable.
+- The main challenge is how to generate the graph objects from the input text.
+Instead of using a single prompt to extract data and do the conversion into Cypher I broke it down into several steps.
+Indeed, I remarked that generating Cypher is complicated for the LLM, so it struggles to do everything reliably at once.
+That is why I made the formatting into Cypher query an independent step.